Using the DxO Nik Collection with Affinity Photo

-Since DxO released the new version of Nik on the 6th June 2018 I have received a lot of email asking how to use the new Nik Collection with Affinity Photo.
-A lot of people are now saying you could use the old free version of the Nik Collection by Google but that DxO has removed this capability.
-This is incorrect and I’m going to show you in this tutorial just how you can use the Nik Collection with Affinity Photo.
+After DxO released the new version of Nik I received emails asking how to use the new Nik Collection with Affinity Photo.
+A lot of people say you could use the old free version of the Nik Collection but DxO has removed this capability.
+This is incorrect and I’m going to show how to use the Nik Collection with Affinity Photo.

-Although there are a few bugs you might encounter when running the Nik Collection from Affinity Photo, I don’t believe these appear to be down to the Affinity colour handling.
+Although there are a few bugs you might encounter using the Nik Collection with Affinity Photo, I don’t believe these down to DxO.
 The Nik Collection appears much more stable compared to the previous versions which would frequently crash when I tried to use them.
-This though is not everyone’s experience so if you have the old version of the Nik Collection installed you might like to try them.
+This is not everyone’s experience, so if you have the old version of the Nik Collection installed you might like to try them.

 Step 1 – Install the Nik Collection 2018 by DxO